 - explain why carbon can be transformed into so many different forms of molecules

-- explain how carbon compounds are transformed into three chemical reactions that are critical to the carbon cycle; photosynthesis, cell respiration, and combustion.
+- explain how carbon compounds are transformed in chemical reactions that are critical to the carbon cycle; photosynthesis, cell respiration, combustion, decomposition and biosynthesis.

 For more information about the TOPIC, read the section titled Background Information under Additional Resources below